flytbase/flytdocs/source/docs/FlytOS/GettingStarted/InstallDepsOdroid.rst

 .. note:: Follow this step ONLY if you have chosen to NOT flash :ref:`FlytOS Linux Image <flashing_img_odroid>`.

 1. Please ensure you are running Linux - Ubuntu 16.04 before proceeding with installation.
 This guide assumes you already have a working operating system on your Flight Computer.
-The following commands should be executed on your flight computer, you may either use an external display or ssh into your system.
+The following commands should be executed on your flight computer, you may either use an external display or ssh into your flight computer.

-.. warning:: Please make sure you have a stable internet connection and save and close all open applications before executing the script as your system shall reboot on installation.
+.. warning:: Please make sure you have a stable internet connection.
+Save and close all open applications before executing the script as your system shall reboot on installation.

 3. Open terminal and run the following command